webdynamix/react-examples/README.md

 # React Examples

 I have included my webpack configuration, wallaby configuration and a grunt task I created.
 There are many dependencies that I am not including in this public repo.
-Source code is for example purposes only.
+Source code is for demonstration purposes only.

 ## Apps
 1. [Product Widget](https://github.com/webdynamix/react-examples/tree/master/apps/productWidget)